Notes from the Mining Best Practices Session at the Summit

 - TapRooT® provided a consistent mechanism to move “out of the box” thinking for incident investigations/causation.
 Helped to look at all the causes instead of the violations of standards or policies.

 Best Practice Ideas…

 - One company’s policy was to make up the team from individuals outside of the affected area.
 They felt it would hold down the preconceived biases and give a fresh look at the incident.
-Team leaders were selected based on there turn to lead a team and were not assigned.
+Team leaders were selected based on their turn to lead a team and were not assigned.
 Driven by upper management to identify best practices and reduce risk.

-One area that they would like address at the next Summit would be team leader training.
+One area that they would like to address at the next Summit would be team leader training.
 The skills to manage and control the incident investigation process when several individuals are involved.